torvalds/linux/Documentation/block/stat.rst

 =========

-This value counts the number of I/O requests that have been issued to the device driver but have not yet completed.
-It does not include I/O requests that are in the queue but not yet issued to the device driver.
+This value counts the number of I/O requests that have been issued to the device driver but have analt yet completed.
+It does analt include I/O requests that are in the queue but analt yet issued to the device driver.

 io_ticks
 ========